tagspaces/documentation/docs/dev/metafileformats.md

 <TechArticleStructuredData />

-In comparison to many other tools, TagSpaces uses external text files for saving the meta information for folders and files, instead of a database.
-Here you will find the specification of the formats used by these files and also some other useful information concerning these files.
+Unlike many other tools, TagSpaces uses external text files instead of a database for saving metadata about folders and files.
+This page documents the JSON formats used by these files.
+It is intended for developers, extension authors, and advanced users who need to understand or manipulate TagSpaces metadata programmatically.

 ## Role of the meta folder

 The folder containing the meta information for given folder is called `.ts`.
-The dot in front of the name makes this folder automatically hidden for Unix based file systems like Linux or MacOS.
-On Windows we set explicitly the a flag to make this folder hidden.
+The dot in front of the name makes this folder automatically hidden on Unix-based file systems like Linux and macOS.
+On Windows, a flag is set explicitly to make this folder hidden.
 Every folder managed in TagSpaces will have its own meta folder.

 The meta folder contains the following files:

 - **[tsm.json](#folder-meta-description-format)** - contains the meta information for the parent folder of the `.ts` folder
-- **tsi.json** - contains the search index for the parent folder it is a root of a location
+- **tsi.json** - contains the search index for the parent folder if it is the root of a location
 - **tst.jpg** - is the thumbnail file of the parent folder
 - **tsb.jpg** - is the background image file of the parent folder
-- **[tsl.jpg](#format-of-the-location-specific-tag-groups)** - contains location specific tag groups, if the parent folder is the root of a location
+- **[tsl.json](#format-of-the-location-specific-tag-groups)** - contains location-specific tag groups, if the parent folder is the root of a location
-- **file1.ext.jpg** - every file in the parent folder can have a thumbnail which is saved in this file (if the main fail is called `document.pdf` the thumbnail file will be named `document.pdf.jpg`)
+- **file1.ext.jpg** - every file in the parent folder can have a thumbnail which is saved in this file (if the main file is called `document.pdf` the thumbnail file will be named `document.pdf.jpg`)
-- **[file1.ext.json](#file-meta-description-format)** - every file in the parent folder can have its own meta information which is save in this files (the main file is called `file.ext`)
+- **[file1.ext.json](#file-meta-description-format)** - every file in the parent folder can have its own meta information which is saved in this file (for a file called `file.ext`)

 ## File meta description format